Gear Up for Graduation!

 I wanted a title that was interesting without adding busyness to the layout.

 So I created a brown and white layered rectangular backdrop for my title.
 I cut out letters for my title using one of my die cutters, but the title looked too plain.

 So I accented the first letter of each word by placing it on white and yellow rectangles to complement the page.
 But it still looked too plain, so I added brown rectangles, set them at an angle, and gave each letter a 3-D boost by adding pop dots.

 It may not show on my photo, but those rectangles with the pop dots add interest without adding visual clutter.

-Then, for a final detail I added graduation caps that I made with my die cutter and brown brads at the corners of the title boxes.
+Then, for a final detail, I added graduation caps that I made with my die cutter and brown brads at the corners of the title boxes.

 The 2-page layout was full, with little room left for journaling.
-But determined to include it, I added journaling two ways—by handwriting the date and location in white ink on one page and also by hiding a pull-up journaling card under the title.
+But determined to include it, I added journaling in two ways--by handwriting the date and location in white ink on one page and also by hiding a pull-up journaling card under the title.
 (You can see the brown card with white writing here.)